The Digital Omnibus changes the EU AI Act. But not in the way you think.

 Keeping it up is part of it.
 An effort is not a one-off action.
 New tools, new employees and new rules call for a recurring rhythm.
 How to set up that rhythm in practice is something I described earlier this week in a separate Insight on AI policy in practice.

 The Digital Omnibus is no reason to sit back.
 It is the legislator writing down more precisely what was always expected of you: show that you take your people seriously in a working environment where AI is not going away.
+Not sure where you stand?
+The free AI Adoption Scan maps it out.
+Would you rather hand it over?
+We do that in an AI Adoption Assessment.
+What changes around the AI Act after that we track every working day in the EU AI Act Monitor.
+And otherwise, you can simply get in touch.

 Frequently asked questions